earthly/website/blog/_posts/2022-09-03-managing-k8s-with-k9s.md

 Use the escape key to get back to the main terminal.

-## Getting information about your cluster
+## Getting Information About Your Cluster

 K9s has a search bar which you can access by pressing the colon `:` and typing the resource you want to access.
-For example, if you press the colon and type “de” k9s will auto-complete to suggest the deploy resource.
+For example, if you press the colon and type "de" k9s will auto-complete to suggest the deploy resource.
 Press the tab button if you want to complete the suggestion and press enter to get access to the resource:

 ![Navigation](https://imgur.com/E1LADKe.jpg)